How to Overcome Five Key Cloud Adoption Challenges

 Study respondents also said they plan to accelerate initiatives to rationalize/modernize enterprise technology infrastructure in 2024 – second only to automating business processes among high-priority initiatives for the year.

 Migration to cloud services, however, is not without its complexities and challenges.
-Transformation often takes more time and resources than projected.
+Digital transformation often takes more time and resources than projected.
 Many organizations find the cost is higher than they expected, while the benefits fall short.

 Five cloud challenges